10 Facts about New Year

-If you live close to a time zone border, you can celebrate twice, first on the one with the earliest time, then cross the border and celebrate again.
-And if you cross the International Date Line to the east, you can party for another 24 hours.
-Have a look at the New Year Schedule to see when other locations will be entering 2021.
+If you live close to a time zone border, you can celebrate twice: the people that live on the International Date Line to the east, you can party for another 24 hours.
+Look at our New Year Schedule to see when other locations will be entering 2023.

 Celebrate a Millisecond Earlier

 The Earth has been spinning unusually fast, and days have become shorter lately.
 On June 29, 2022, Earth set a new record for the shortest day of the atomic-clock era: 1.59 milliseconds less than 24 hours.

 No fireworks?
 The Quadrantid meteor shower is active around New Year’s Eve, so you can also celebrate the new year with a natural fireworks display.